Interview with Ryan Graves, Wedding Videographer in Seattle

 What does the process look like after the wedding day

-I have very quick turnaround, and pride myself on that.
-I offer an online downloadable Review Video that they can sit down and make their edits to on a timecode worksheet usually within a week of their wedding date (but in the busier months, within a month), and then I do their final and await photos from their photographer so that I can do full color packaging for them and create multiple DVD’s.
+I have a very quick turnaround and pride myself on that.
+I offer an online downloadable Review Video that they can sit down and make their edits to on a timecode worksheet usually within a week of their wedding date (but in the busier months, within a month), and then I do their final and await photos from their wedding photographer so that I can do full-color packaging for them and create multiple DVD’s.

 I also offer an HD export for syncing to their tablet or phone, or uploading/sharing with others.

-Post-production takes as long as it takes to get photos from their photographer, as that usually takes much longer, but usually only a few months at best.
+Videographer post-production takes as long as it takes to get photos from their wedding photographer, as that usually takes much longer, but usually only a few months at best.
 And they have full copyright as well!
-I don’t restrict them to getting more copies through me; these discs are unencrypted and they are totally welcome to make more copies from them for friends and family.
+I don’t restrict them from getting more copies through me; these discs are unencrypted and they are totally welcome to make more copies from them for friends and family.